MERN-ing-the-midnight-oil/MeepleUp/FIX_MISSING_API_KEY.md

 # Fix: API Key Not Showing in Google Cloud Console

 ## Problem
-You created a new web app in Firebase Console and got an API key (`AIzaSyCRFcOxaLQGYPlXCC9kij_BETlpTLkYimk`), but this key doesn't appear in Google Cloud Console.
-You only see an old API key (`AIzaSyC5YC920Ga3Ds14tXMmNGVw-5i3So9LIAM`).
+You created a new web app in Firebase Console and got an API key, but this key doesn't appear in Google Cloud Console.
+You only see an old API key.

 ## Solution: Use the Existing API Key